fastenhealth/policy/terms.md

 DOCUMENTATION, INCLUDING WITHOUT LIMITATION, ORDINARY, INCIDENTAL, INDIRECT OR CONSEQUENTIAL DAMAGES OF ANY KIND, SUCH AS LOSS OF DATA, LOSS OF OPPORTUNITY OR LOSS OF PROFITS, EVEN IF WE HAVE BEEN ADVISED OF THE POSSIBILITY OF SUCH DAMAGES.

-IN NO EVENT WILL FASTEN HEALTH Inc. BE LIABLE TO ANY THIRD-PARTY VENDOR, SUPPLIER, SERVICE PROVIDER, OR FOR ANY AMOUNT IN EXCESS OF THE TOTAL FEES PAID BY YOU TO FASTEN HEALTH INC. IN THE 12 MONTHS PRIOR TO THE EVENT GIVING RISE TO SUCH LIABILITY.
+IN NO EVENT WILL FASTEN HEALTH INC. BE LIABLE TO ANY THIRD-PARTY VENDOR, SUPPLIER, SERVICE PROVIDER, OR FOR ANY AMOUNT IN EXCESS OF THE TOTAL FEES PAID BY YOU TO FASTEN HEALTH INC. IN THE 12 MONTHS PRIOR TO THE EVENT GIVING RISE TO SUCH LIABILITY.
 NOTWITHSTANDING ANY OTHER PROVISION IN THESE TERMS, OUR MAXIMUM AGGREGATE LIABILITY FOR EVALUATION SOFTWARE IS 100 USD.